-- Open the window and push downwards on the track release handle to release the track from the window frame. - 2.
-Take out the screw at the lower end of the track to let free the swiveling arm roller. - Unplug connector C1 in the upper right corner.
-Dismount the gas spring from the window. - Loosen the set screws #5 (figure 39)(rotate the arm to get to the second set screw) and disengage the swiveling arm from the motor shaft extension. - 5.
+- 1. Push the vertical latch handle downwards to release the track and then open the window using the horizontal latch handle. - 2.
+Take out the screw at the lower end of the track to let free the swiveling arm roller. - 3.
+Unplug connector C7 & C9.
+Dismount the gas spring from the window. - 4.
+Loosen the set screws #5 (figure 39)(rotate the arm to get to the second set screw) and disengage the swiveling arm from the motor shaft extension. - 5.
 Push the glass window out ninety degrees (90°).

-Caution: The window may fall out.
+The window may fall out.

-- The window is free and can be unhooked. - 7.
-Reverse procedure to install a new one.
+- The window is free and can be unhooked. - Reverse procedure to install a new one.